Serpentine Squiggles

 Precommitments (Revenge with extra steps)

-The basilisk is just revenge with extra steps.
+The Basilisk is just revenge with extra steps.
 It makes sense — people wouldn’t do revenge if it didnt have nice game theoretic properties.
 So to start, let’s imagine two people playing an altered prisoner’s dilemma.

 Do I need to explain what that is?
 I will, mainly because right now I’m actually quoting chatroom messages written when I was in a more patient mood.

-Click for Prisoner’s Dilemma 101
+Click to Prisoner’s Dilemma 101

-Imagine a cop arrests two suspect and with the evidence they have, they’ll both get 2 years in prison, but the cop talks to them both separately, telling each that he can offer a sentence reduced -1 year if they rat out the other suspect, who’ll get convicted +2 years added onto their sentence.
+Imagine a cop arrests two suspect and with the evidence they currently have, they’ll both get 2 years in prison, but the cop talks to them both separately, telling each that he can offer a sentence reduced -1 year if they rat out the other suspect, who’ll get convicted +2 years added onto their sentence.

 Ratting out is called defecting, staying silent is called cooperating.
 If you defect and the other guy cooperates, you get 1 year and they get 4, but if you both defect you’ll get 3, making you worse off than if you both stayed silent.